technomancy/leiningen/doc/GPG.md

-the signature of a file, confirming that the file was signed by the holder of the private key, and the contents of the file have not been altered since it was signed. **You should guard your private key closely, and share it with no one.**
+the signature of a file, confirming that the file was signed by the holder of the private key, and the contents of the file have not been altered since it was signed. **You should guard your private key and passphrase closely, and share them with no one.**

 ## Installing GPG